mozilla-platform-ops/worker-images/README.md

 `bin/WorkerImages` - Powershell Module that provides helper functions to start packer with pre-defined variables

-`config` - Worker Pool Definition that Packer uses for varibles
+`config/` - Worker Pool Definition that Packer uses for varibles

-`provisioners` - Internal directory used for non-cloud worker deployments at Mozilla
+`provisioners/` - Internal directory used for non-cloud worker deployments at Mozilla

 `scripts/*` - OS specific directories that host either shell scripts or a powershell module to support provisioning and configuring windows